RefTr: Recurrent Refinement of Confluent Trajectories for 3D Vascular Tree Centerlines: Method

+Predicted trajectories are matched to targets using a combined L1 (Manhattan) cost over position and radius differences.
+To allow multiple predictions per branch, we employ many-to-one matching by replicating targets and solving a bipartite assignment with the Hungarian algorithm~\cite{kuhn1955hungarian}.

+All loss components use L1 loss.
+The total loss aggregates trajectory position and radius errors across refinement steps, and includes end-position and divergence losses at the final step, where trajectories are most refined:

-To ensure consistent supervision, the matching is computed only once using the predictions from the first decoding step.
-This fixed assignment is reused for all remaining $S - 1$ steps during loss computation.
+To ensure consistent supervision, the matching is computed only once using the predictions from the first step.
+This fixed assignment is reused for all remaining $S - 1$ refinement steps during loss computation.